binance/binance-spot-api-docs/testnet/fix-api.md

 ### Connection Limits

 * Each Account has a limit on how many TCP connections can be established at the same time.
-* The limit is decreased upon TCP connection going away, in case it is not reduced immediately, please allow up to 2x of the value of `HeartBtInt (108)`.
+* The limit is reduced when the TCP connection is closed.
+If the reduction of connections is not immediate, please wait up to twice the value of `HeartBtInt (108)` for the change to take effect.
+  For example, if the current value of `HeartBtInt` is 5, please wait up to 10 seconds.
 * Upon breaching the limit a [Reject `<3>`](#reject) will be sent containing information about the connection limit breach and the current limit.
-* The limit is 5 concurrent TCP connections per account.
+* The limit is 5 concurrent TCP connections per account for the order entry sessions.
+* The limit is 10 concurrent TCP connections per account for the Drop Copy sessions.

 ## Error Handling